 MATERIAL AND METHODS

-The field experiment was conducted in Kharif season 2022-2023 (april to august) at integrated farming system research station, karamana, Thiruvananthapuram.
-The site is located at 8 ̊ 28’ 26 N latitude and 76 ̊ 57’ 38 E longitude at an altitude of 10 m above mean sea level.
-The soil of the experimental site is sandy clay loam with pH being acidic, EC being normal, high organic carbon, low in available nitrogen, high in available phosphorus and low in available potassium.
+The field experiment was conducted in the Kharif season 2022-2023 (April to August) at integrated farming system research station, Karamana, Thiruvananthapuram.
+The site is located at 8 ̊ 28′ 26 N latitude and 76 ̊ 57′ 38 E longitude at an altitude of 10 m above mean sea level.
+The soil of the experimental site is sandy clay loam with pH being acidic, EC being normal, high organic carbon, low in available nitrogen, high in available phosphorus, and low in available potassium.

 The field was continuously under rice cultivation through transplanting previously.
 The weather condition during the growing season of the crop experienced many rainy days.
 The duration the crop was 140 days.
 The total rainfall received during the season was 540.01mm.
 The variety used was Uma (MO-16) which is a medium duration variety released from Rice Research Station, Moncompu, Alapuzha, Kerala Agricultural University.